-“I deeply appreciated the balance this course offered me in contrast to my scientific studies, and this was mainly provided to me because of Ms. Oliver.
+“I deeply appreciated the balance this course offered me in contrast to my scientific studies, and this was mainly provided to me because of Ms. Young.
 Her teaching style is direct, concise, and captivating.
 I have much gratitude for teachers that not only come prepared to teach, but also embody the material in a way that it may be received well.
-It is very clear that Ms. Oliver’s passion lies within dance, and this is exemplified by how she engages her classroom.
+It is very clear that Ms. Young’s passion lies within dance, and this is exemplified by how she engages her classroom.
 Not only is she a wonderful teacher, she is a compassionate and understanding individual.”

 -Chelsie Tubman, student in CU-Boulder lecture class